rhyman18/rhyman18/README.md

 An independent Programmer who loves to create and share projects about web application technology!
 I've enjoyed PHP & JavaScript and make it the main language in creating a project.
 My speciality is Laravel Framework.

-- 🔭 I’m currently freelancer and take order for request create website
+- 🔭 I’m currently working on software house, and take freelancer for request create website
 - 🌱 I’m currently learning about cloud technology for back-end apps
 - 💬 Feel free to ask me about web development or JavaScript and PHP
 - 📫 How to reach me: iaid.aribudiman@gmail.com